 6.11 If, after reviewing the information provided on the Platform you reasonably believe there is a discrepancy in the Donations or Payments, we will, upon reasonable notice from you, make our records and offices available for inspection to allow you (or party acting on behalf of you) to verify the Fees.
 Each party will bear its own costs for such an inspection.

-6.17 Your account with us shall remain zero or positive at all times during and after the term of this Agreement.
+6.16 Your account with us shall remain zero or positive at all times during and after the term of this Contract.
 If at any time the Donations or Payments are not sufficient to cover the amounts due by you under the Contract (in the event of Chargebacks, fines of Card Schemes, refunds etc), we shall proceed to debit your nominated bank account or you shall transfer the full amount of funds due as instructed by us within fourteen (14) days of receipt of written notice.
-In the event you fail to do so or we are unable to debit your chosen bank account, we shall – without prejudice to any further claims for compensation or damages – be entitled to interest, at the rate of [insert source].
+In the event you fail to do so or we are unable to debit your chosen bank account, we shall – without prejudice to any further claims for compensation or damages – be entitled to statutory interest, 8% plus the Bank of England base rate.
 Such interest shall accrue on a daily basis until actual payment of the overdue amount, whether before or after any related judgment.

 7. Intellectual Property Rights